SMOLKEYS/bundles/README.md

 Click [here](https://github.com/SMOLKEYS) to access other stuff i made.

 Bundles **V7** is now in the works.
-As of V6.800, some ui translations are now done.
+As of V6.900, majority of the ui translations are now done.